Looking For Something Special? Search this site to find travel inspiration, tips and more.

 Cruising the Caribbean

-Visiting Caribbean ports on a cruise is only part of the experience while the majority of your time is spent just being on the cruise ship.
+Visiting Caribbean ports on a cruise is only part of the experience as a majority of your time is spent just being on the cruise ship.
 The ships are like an all-inclusive resort with the added advantage of moving to a new location every day.
-Each ship is a combination of theme restaurants, fine dining rooms, theatre entertainment, night clubs, spa experiences, pools with hot tubs, casino gambling, kids summer camp, shopping and much more.
-The ports of call are just icing on the cake.
+Each ship is a combination of theme restaurants, fine dining rooms, theater entertainment, night clubs, spa experiences, pools with hot tubs, casino gambling, kids summer camp, shopping and much more.
+The ports of call are just icing on the cruise cake.

 There are many options in cruising into the Caribbean from selecting the cruise line, to deciding on an embarkation port and picking the cruise length and its itinerary.
 Generally the available cruises range from three days to fourteen and the available embarkation ports mostly include Galveston, New Orleans, Tampa, Miami, Ft.
 Lauderdale, Port Canaveral, New Jersey and San Juan.
 Most of the major lines are involved including Disney, Holland America, Carnival, Royal Caribbean, Celebrity and recently MSC.
-Ship sizes range from under 2,000 passengers to between 5,000 and 6,000 if you’re cruising on the RCL Oasis class ships.
+Ship sizes range from under 2,000 passengers to between 5,000 to 6,000 and getting bigger each year.
 Depending on the cabin choice and cruise line selected, prices per person range from just over $100 to thousands of dollars.

 Our three preferred lines are Royal Caribbean, Celebrity and Carnival but that is based on our experience.
 We have friends that equally prefer other lines.
 Over the years, because of loyalty programs and their benefits it becomes natural to settle on just a few.
 The benefits can include free internet, laundry, drink packages along with parties, loyalty lounges, priority boarding and more.
 Our first cruise which was with our children was with Royal Caribbean and we quickly discovered how family oriented they are with a great kids program as well as family activities.
 We have cruised a number of times with Carnival, initially because their pricing is more economical.
 Generally we find their passengers are primarily younger singles and couples who tend to party all day and into the night.
 More recently we find ourselves cruising more often with Celebrity.
 We think they cater more to people looking for longer cruises to more different locations and that they represent, we believe, a notch up in service.
 Royal and Carnival are both in the Caribbean year round while Celebrity sails only in the winter season.
 Celebrity also offers more, longer cruises than the others.